-- Carucca, plough and team; carucata, team's tillage; lev4, leug_iæ, leagues; soca, liberty or jurisdiction; uilli, villani, villeins; sochem4, sochemannus, socman, a privileged villein, who, though his tenure was absolutely copyhold, yet had an interest equal to freehold.
-The above extract may, therefore, be tilus translated :--- - "Yorlkshire.
-In Bretlington, with its two hamlets, Hilgertorp andl Wiflestorp, there are 13 carucates liable to taxation, which 7 teams are able to plough.
-Morcar held this as one mamor.
-It is now in the hands of the king : and there are there 4 burgesses paying tax : 8 acres of meadow land, and on: church.
-The whole manor is two leagues long, and half a league broad.
-In the time of King Edward the Confessor, it was valued at xxxII pounds: at present only VIII shillings.

-Ann oxgang is a variable quantity of land, seldom less than ten, er more than twenty acres, but generally containing about twelve acres.
+- Caruca, plough and team; carucata, team's tillage; lev', leugæ, leagues; sooa, liberty or jurisdiction; uilli, villani, villeins; sochem', sochemannus, socman, a privileged villein, who, though his tenure was absolutely copyhold, yet had an interest equal to freehold.
+The above extract may, therefore, be thus translated:- - "Yorkshire.
+In Bretlinton, with its two hamlets, Hilgertorp and Wiflestorp, there are 13 carucates liable to taxation which 7 teams are able to plough.
+Morear held this as one manor.
+It is now in the hands of the king: and there are - An oxgang is a variable quantity of land, seldom less than ten, or more than twenty acres, but generally containing about twelve acres.
 Eight or ten oxgangs make a carucate of land, and ten carucates are deemed to be a knight's fee.-See Preface to Charlton's History of Whitby.